Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Ready to integrate your service workflows with the rest of your stack?

-Salesforce Service Cloud is a powerful tool in its own right with unique strengths and weaknesses.
+Salesforce Service Cloud is a powerful tool in its own right.
 But once you’ve completed your implementation, what happens if you need to expand your tool stack?
-The cost of third party consulting services is often more than the IT department’s budget can afford.
+The cost of third-party consulting services is often more than the IT department’s budget can afford.
+This can pose an obstacle for teams who want to integrate Salesforce with the rest of their tech stack.

 Luckily, there are secure alternatives to syncing Salesforce objects and records with other tools — or even other Salesforce objects.

 Unito is a 2-way integration platform that turns any standard or custom Salesforce object into items in 50+ leading apps.
-That includes tasks, tickets, issues, calendar events, contacts, records, spreadsheet rows, and other Salesforce objects.
+That includes tasks in project management tools, spreadsheet rows, support tool issues, and other Salesforce objects.

 Best of all?
-It’s no-code, yet fully configurable so anyone on your team can create a flow in minutes flat.
+It’s no-code andt fully configurable so anyone on your team can create a flow in minutes flat.
 That means you don’t have to be an engineer or understand script (although it helps!) to start integrating immediately.
 Here’s our documentation for Salesforce integrations.

 Ready to sync Service Cloud with the rest of your stack?